 This is critical to understand because someone who eats gluten and experiences no immediate or apparent reaction could still be suffering from celiac disease, which is a serious medical condition with very serious long-term consequences if left untreated.

 Wheat Allergy Symptoms

 It’s important to understand that an allergic reaction is completely different from the systemic reaction experienced over time with celiac disease.
 An allergy is a type 1 hypersensitivity while both celiac disease and a non-celiac gluten sensitivity are autoimmune responses.

 Wheat allergy symptoms are the result of a histamine response.
 By itself, such an allergy doesn’t necessarily indicate celiac disease.
 An allergic reaction to wheat is more like the kind of allergy you might associate with allergies to peanuts, pollen (hay fever) and pets (I’m sure you’ve known someone allergic to cats or dogs).

 With such a histamine response, what’s happening is the white blood cells known as basophils and mast cells over-react to Immunoglobulin E. This causes an immediate response.
 Symptoms of wheat allergy manifest themselves not unlike other allergic reactions you may recognize: hives, sneezing, runny nose, watery eyes, stomach discomfort and swelling of the affected area.

 If you eat something with wheat in it and you experience these symptoms it doesn’t necessarily mean you have celiac disease.
 It may be a food allergy that can be diagnosed with an allergen test.

-One example how fundamentally different this can be from gluten intolerance is that sometimes people can be allergic to foods containing wheat but can do fine with other gluten-containing grains, such as spelt or barley.
+One example of how fundamentally different a wheat allergy is from celiac disease is that people allergic to foods containing wheat often can consume other gluten-containing grains, such as spelt or barley, without issue.

 Please note that I am not trying to downplay the seriousness of a wheat allergy.
 Anaphylactic shock can be deadly.